 Reeve House, 314 Mountain Avenue, Westfield NJ

-The Westfield Historical Society invites visitors to the Union County’s Four Centuries in a Weekend Open House at the Reeve House on Saturday, October 20 and Sunday, October 21 from 12:00-4:00pm.
+WESTFIELD, NJ - The Westfield Historical Society invites visitors to the Union County’s Four Centuries in a Weekend Open House at the Reeve House and Miller-Cory House on Saturday, October 20 and Sunday, October 21 from 12:00-5:00pm.

-Special exhibits include an exhibit on loan from Ken Ward featuring items from the infamous Belcher-Ogden Mansion of Elizabethtown.
+At the Reeve House, a brand new exhibit of items from the Belcher-Ogden Mansion which are on loan from the Historical Society of Elizabeth and Ken Ward will be on display.
 Items include 17th & 18th Century china (several Delft), serving pieces, tea/coffee service, a Noah's Ark toy set and shoe buckles.
 Elizabeth's Belcher-Ogden mansion (circa 1600s), was once the residence of 2 New Jersey governors in the 1700s, and many of the exhibited items belonged to the mansion's prominent families.

 Another special exhibit will show information on the life and accomplishments of Dr. Virginia Apgar who was raised in Westfield and is a Westfield Historical Society Hall of Fame member.
 Dr. Apgar is renowned for establishing the method known as the Apgar Score, used by hospitals worldwide, to assess the condition of newborn babies.

-Virginia Apgar’s trading card, among others, will be distributed throughout the weekend to visitors who are collecting Union County’s History Trading Cards.
+Virginia Apgar’s trading card will be distributed throughout the weekend to visitors who are collecting Union County’s history trading cards.
+Other trading cards available at the Reeve house are of Charles Addams, Langston Hughes and Zora Neale Hurston.
 Passports will also be stamped for those visitors traveling from site to site.

 The Reeve History and Cultural Resource Center is located at 314 Mountain Avenue in Westfield, NJ.
-Tours of the historic Victorian era Reeve House will be given throughout the weekend.
+The Miller-Cory House Museum is located at 614 Mountain Avenue in Westfield.
+Tours of both houses will be given throughout the weekend.